projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 Core-based scheduling
 =====================

-If Hyper-Threading is enabled, it's important to avoid running sensitive context (if containing security data which a given VM has no permission to access) on the same physical core that runs said VM.
+If Hyper-threading is enabled, it's important to avoid running sensitive context (if containing security data which a given VM has no permission to access) on the same physical core that runs said VM.
 It requires scheduler enhancement to enable core-based